What Is Communication Apprehension and How Do You Beat It?

 1. Context

-When a person experiences contextual communication apprehension, a specific context triggers their anxiety.
-With this type of anxiety, a person experiences a psychological response from a specific context but not necessarily all contexts where they are communicating with others.
+When a person experiences contextual communication anxiety, a specific context triggers their anxiety.
+With this type of anxiety, a person experiences a psychological response in a specific context but not necessarily in all contexts where they are communicating with others.

 2. Trait

-Individuals with this type of communication apprehension commonly try to avoid situations where they need to communicate with others.
+Individuals with this type of communication apprehension often try to avoid situations that require them to communicate with others.

 3. Situation